-Even in a cooling market, cash offers are more common than you think.
-Almost one-third of US homes sold in July 2022 were all-cash transactions.
+Even in a cooling market, cash offers on houses are more common than you think.
+26% of US homes sold in November 2022 were all-cash transactions.

-- Cash offers beat financed offers due to lesser contingencies and shorter closing timelines.
+- Cash offers beat financed offers due to fewer contingencies and shorter closing timelines.

 - Home sellers let go of 30%–40% of the property value, but access to instant cash makes cash offers worth it.

 - A cash offer traps significant liquidity.
 Also, cash buyers lose out on mortgage-related benefits.

 - Cash home buyers save hundreds of thousands in mortgage payments.
 Expensive loans in 2023 will boost cash buyers’ savings even more.